Lumosql

 -list -fields TARGET,DATE,DURATION,BACKEND_NAME

-There's a lot more to play with, including the hardware tests were run on, basic statistics, and exporting as TSV to statistical and graphing programs.
+There's a lot more benchmarking to play with, including the hardware tests were run on, basic statistics, and exporting as TSV to statistical and graphing programs.

 Target names encode the option dimensions: 3.53.1+lmdbv1-1.0+lmdbv1_encrypt-on+rowsum-on is one binary at build/3.53.1+lmdbv1-1.0+lmdbv1_encrypt-on+rowsum-on/sqlite3.
 Built binaries are shell wrappers that set LD_LIBRARY_PATH to find the backend .so they were linked against.